David-Barnes-Data-Imaginations/SentimentSuite/README.md

        uvicorn SentimentSuite:app --reload --port 8000
        ```

 4. Upload your data.
+Navigate to `http://localhost:8000/dashboard-all` and upload a CSV file with an utterance column
+- I've added two examples you can use, the utterances of 'Delamain' from 'Cyberpunk 2077').
+- I've added the 'go-to' Psychology transcript of Carl and Gloria though i need to have my smolagent tidy it for me to the correct CSV format
-Navigate to `http://localhost:8000/dashboard` and upload a CSV file with an utterance column (I've added an example you can use, the utterances of 'Delamain' from 'Cyberpunk 2077').
-Choose the model you wish to use (e.g., ModernBERT, BART, or Nous‑Hermes).
+5. Choose the model you wish to use (e.g., ModernBERT, BART, or Nous‑Hermes).

 6. View the dashboard.
 After analysis completes, click “View Dashboard” (bottom of the page) to see the interactive plots.
 The figures show each utterance in the valence–arousal space, histograms of valence and arousal, and summary statistics.
 You can hover over points to see the corresponding text.